Mental Health

 Loneliness and isolation can be difficult and sensitive subjects; subjects that can feel overwhelming at time, but we can help young people begin to explore the issues, to start taking positive steps in their own lives, and even build the confidence and motivation to help others.

-There are no simple answers, so we work with others to tackle complex problems.
-Only together can we make a difference to the lives of children now and in the future.
-Because no one should feel alone.
+There are no simple answers, so we work in partnership to tackle complex problems.
+Only together can we make a difference, because no one should feel alone.

 Target Audience:

 This course is for anyone who works with or interacts with children, young people, and young adults.
-It will provide an awareness of loneliness, the impact of loneliness on young people’s health and wellbeing, mental health, and the changing nature and context of loneliness for young people.
+It will provide an awareness of loneliness, the impact of loneliness on young people’s health and wellbeing, mental health, and the changing nature and context of loneliness.

 This interactive module covers:

-How children, adolescents, and young adults are affected.
+• How adolescents, and young adults are affected.

 There is no charge for this Training, except if there is failure to attend without giving notice, when a charge of £50 may be incurred.